 Why would a lawyer want the same type of website as a nonprofit?
-Wouldn’t the goals of a manufacturing company differ from that of service business?
+Wouldn’t the goals of a manufacturing company differ from that of a local service business?

 For some companies, their leads are generated before anyone ever visits their company website, but for others, their site is their primary means of generating business.
 Knowing how your website fits into your business model greatly influences the type of web design you need.

 For this reason alone, the first step of any design process is the Discovery Phase.